Fishing in Kentucky

 Lake Cumberland State Resort Park

-Lake Cumberland State Resort Park is located just outside of Jamestown, Kentucky, and provides easy access to Lake Cumberland.
-Lake Cumberland encompasses over 50,000 acres of waterway that has produced some state-record catches over the years, like a 21-pound walleye and a 58-pound striped bass.
+Lake Cumberland State Resort Park is located outside of Jamestown, Kentucky, and provides easy access to Lake Cumberland.
+The lake is over 50,000 acres and has produced some state-record catches over the years.
 In addition to record-setting catches, Lake Cumberland is teeming with other game fish like crappie, largemouth bass, smallmouth bass, and trout.

 Dale Hollow Lake State Resort Park

 Located in the southern portion of Kentucky near Burkesville, Dale Hollow Lake State Resort Park is 3,400 acres of wooded land surrounding 28,000-acre Dale Hollow Lake.
-The lake is one of the best fishing spots in Kentucky and is home to a world record smallmouth bass and a state record muskie.
+The lake is home to some of the best fishing in Kentucky, and is home to a world record smallmouth bass and a state record muskie.
 In addition, the park offers a state-of-the-art marina with a fuel dock, boat rentals, and a marina store for all your last-minute needs.

 Kentucky Lake’s Big Bear Resort

-Kentucky Lake’s Big Bear Resort is nestled along the shore of Kentucky Lake just outside of Benton.
+Kentucky Lake’s Big Bear Resort is along the shore of Kentucky Lake just outside of Benton.
 The resort features campsites right on the water’s edge, making it a perfect stop for those who want to hit the lake for a peaceful day of fishing.
-Kentucky Lake has 186,000 acres of water with over 2,000 miles of beautiful shoreline and is known for its world-class fishing featuring bass, crappie, catfish, and panfish.
-The area around Big Bear Resort is known for having some of the best crappie and bass fishing on the lake.
+Kentucky Lake has 186,000 acres of water with over 2,000 miles of beautiful shoreline.
+It’s known for world-class fishing featuring bass, crappie, catfish, and panfish.
+The area around Big Bear Resort has some of the best crappie and bass fishing on the lake.

 Taylorsville Lake State Park

-Located in Mt.
-Eden, Taylorsville Lake State Park is built around the famous 3,050-acre Taylorsville Lake.
+Taylorsville Lake State Park near Mt.
+Eden, is built around the 3,050-acre Taylorsville Lake.
 Visitors can stop by the secure marina for fresh bait and hit the lake, where anglers often reel in catfish, bass, bluegill, and crappie.
-Because this lake is a popular fishing spot, anglers may find the fishing crowded on holidays and weekends, so planning to fish during off-peak times is recommended.
+You may find the fishing crowded on holidays and weekends, so fish during off-peak times for fewer crowds.

 Twin Knobs Recreation Area

 This 700-acre campground is in the heart of the Daniel Boone National Forest on the shores of 8,2700-acre Cave Run Lake.
 Situated among the hills of northeastern Kentucky, Twin Knobs Recreation Area offers a variety of fishing opportunities.
-The lake features 12 boat launch ramps, and the state record 47-pound muskie was caught on Cave Run Lake in 2008.
+Also, the state record 47-pound muskie was caught on Cave Run Lake in 2008.
 If you plan to reel in a record-breaking catch for yourself, muskie season generally runs from March through the fall.
-However, muskie isn’t the only fish to call Cave Run Lake home.
+However, muskie isn’t the only fish in the lake.
 Anglers at Cave Run Lake can also expect to encounter many of the lake’s 150 other fish species, including smallmouth and largemouth bass, bluegill, catfish, crappie, spotted bass, and white bass.

 Where to Fish in Kentucky

 With over 90,000 miles of streams and 45 major lakes, Kentucky is a premier destination for world-class fishing, no matter what part of the state you choose to visit.
-Kentucky Lake is surrounded by historic Civil War battlefields, fortifications, hiking, museums, and parks, making it a perfect destination for those who love history.
-Anglers looking for more of a rugged outdoor adventure might find fishing the waterways of the Appalachians the ideal location for fishing and camping in Kentucky.
-If you prefer to mix your fishing vacation with the bright lights and bustle of the city, consider good fishing spots near the capital city of Frankfort or near bigger cities like Lexington and Louisville.
+Kentucky Lake is surrounded by historic battlefields, fortifications, hiking, museums, and parks, making it a perfect destination for those who love history.
+Anglers looking for a more rugged outdoor adventure might enjoy fishing the waterways of the Appalachians.
+If you prefer to mix your fishing vacation with the bright lights and bustle of the city, consider good fishing spots near the capital city of Frankfort or near bigger cities like Lexington and Louisville

 Camping and Fishing in Kentucky

-Because good fishing spots can take you away from primary resources, be sure to take plenty of water, snacks, and a first aid kit to treat any minor wounds that occur.
-Temperatures on the water may be lower than those at the shore, so pack light layers to ensure your safety and comfort regardless of the temperatures.
-If you plan to keep your catch, a disposable cooler with ice packs will help keep your catch fresh until you can return to your campsite to clean and cook it.
+Because good fishing spots can take you away from creature comforts, be sure to take plenty of water, snacks, and a first aid kit to treat any minor wounds that occur.
+Temperatures on the water may be lower than those at the shore, so pack layers to make sure you stay comfortable.
+If you plan to keep your catch, a disposable cooler with ice packs will help keep it fresh until you’re back at your campsite to clean and cook it.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home on board your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.